 The Council welcomes petitions and recognises that petitions are one way in which people can let us know their concerns.
-All petitions sent or presented to the Council will receive an acknowledgement from the Council within 14 days of receipt.
+All petitions sent or presented to the Council will receive an acknowledgement from the Council within 44 10 working days of receipt.
 This acknowledgement will set out what we plan to do with the petition.